LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part5.md

 </table>

 For the image processing algorithms there are 9 free parameters.
-Some are subsets of more diverse algorithms:
+Some are subsets of more diverse algorithms.
-- AdaptiveThreshold is part of a family of binarization algorithms.
-- Warping is a type of image transformation using homography matrices.
-Others are more bespoke and are optimised specifically for one use case, such as contour detection and labelling components.
+Others are more bespoke and are optimised specifically for one use case.

 For machine learning, there are 44,426 free parameters.
-The model however is more general and can be repurposed (retrained) for other tasks such as recognising alphabet letters.
+Compared to the hand crafted image processing algorithms, it is more general and can be repurposed (retrained) for other tasks such as recognising alphabet letters.

 As with everything, one does not need to understand these algorithms in depth.
 But you do need sufficient knowledge of each in order to be able to integrate and fine tune them.